 Severe pain during menstruation, what to do?

-Common ways to eliminate pain
+Common ways to relieve pain

 7 Visit the steam room.
-Most doctors claim that the steam room is good for blood circulation and helps to reduce the stress hormone (cortisol).
+Most doctors claim that the steam room is good for blood circulation and helps reduce the stress hormone (cortisol).
 But the presented actions are allowed to be performed only in the absence of inflammation.

 How to reduce pain during menstruation